Abogical/lfgen/README.md

 ## Output

-The output quilt image is a PNG file.
+The output integral image is a PNG file.